 Profile

-Dr Jimena Alvarez leads the Global Finance & Economy Group's workstream on Greening Finance for Nature and the scenarios work as part of the Oxford Martin School Systemic Resilience Initiative.
-She is a contributing author to the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) Nexus Assessment on finance and has served as an expert on the Nature Task Force of the Network for Greening the Financial System (NGFS).
-She is also a Lillian Goldman Junior Research Fellow at Regent’s Park College, University of Oxford.
+Dr Jimena Alvarez leads the Global Finance & Economy Group's workstream on Greening Finance for Nature and the work on scenarios as part of the Oxford Martin School Programme on Systemic Resilience.
+She is a Lead Author for the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)'s Second Global Assessment Report, was a contributing author for IPBES' Nexus Assessment on finance; and is an expert on the Nature Task Force of the Network for Greening the Financial System (NGFS).

-Jimena brings 19 years of experience spanning engineering, climate change, nature-based solutions, modelling, economics, and finance across academia, industry, and nonprofits in Latin America, Europe, and the United States.
-She began her career advising the C-suite on strategic corporate planning in an Italian-Argentine holding group.
-Her research skills include quantitative risk analysis, systems analysis, and economic/financial analysis.
-Jimena holds a degree in Industrial Engineering (BEng and MEng equivalent) from the Instituto Tecnológico de Buenos Aires, MPhil in Engineering for Sustainable Development from the University of Cambridge, and a PhD in Management from Lancaster University.
+Jimena brings 20 years' experience spanning from engineering, climate change, nature-based solutions, modelling, economics and finance across academia, industry and nonprofit in Latin America, Europe and the United States.
+She started her career advising the C-suite in strategic corporate planning in an Italian-Argentine holding group.
+Her research skills comprise quantitative risk analysis, systems analysis and economic/financial analysis.
+Jimena holds a degree in Industrial Engineering (BEng and MEng equivalent) from the Instituto Tecnológico de Buenos Aires, MPhil in Engineering for Sustainable Development from the University of Cambridge and a PhD in Management from Lancaster University.

 Publications